 According to Statista, business spending on affiliate marketing hit $8.2 billion in the U.S in 2022 and Influencer Marketing Hub estimates that the industry willl continue to grow to $15.7 billion by 2024.

 Start today, and you’ll be in a prime position to take advantage of that.

-Affiliate marketing is where you promote another company’s product or service in return for a commission on the sales you generate.
-Commissions are typically a percentage of the sale price, but can occasionally be a fixed amount.
+Affiliate marketing is where you promote another company’s product or service.
+When someone purchases through your affiliate link, you earn a commission.
+These commissions are usually a percentage of the sale price or a fixed amount.

 Here are two reasons why you should consider doing affiliate marketing:

 Starting a business can be risky and expensive because there are upfront costs for products, employees, equipment, rent, etc. With affiliate marketing, all you need is a website.
 If it doesn’t work out, you’ve only wasted time and a little bit of money.